 Another great feature about creating the image is that you do not need an install disk or a product key to do the re-install the next time, all your drivers will be installed and you will have saved yourself all the time you put in this time, and have a complete functioning system.

 You will, in fact, have a final-state Windows 7 installation which could run on this particular computer as long as the computer hardware itself holds up and the software you prefer is still usable.
+Your system will already be activated and you will not need an install disk or Microsoft Product Key again.
 In fact, Microsoft could evaporate, and your Windows 7 system would still function just fine, even if you had to install a new hard drive.